This material is for information and support; not a substitute for professional advice.

 Less aware of its surroundings.
 May get under foot.

 More aware of its surroundings.
-Able to
+Able to avoid problems.

 |Adopting a kitten versus a mature cat|